Eye Movement Integration (EMI)

 Participants experiencing the treatment report on the day very impressive results with Type 1 trauma.
 The following day the main benefit report tends to be undisturbed sleep and feeling calmer.
 Some only need one or two sessions to resolve their issue.

-How EMI relates to or can be enhanced by complementary/alternative therapy
+How EMI relates to or can be enhanced by holistic therapy

 What to expect